 - Very High

-Warning levels of bushfire threat used on Emergency Apps in Australia
+Warning symbols indicate level of hazard including bushfire threat used on Emergency Apps in Australia

 Below are Victorian examples: